New to the Serial? Start from beginning here.

 A blue light flashed around the fourth moon.

 “It appeared in low orbit around the moon Carrack.
-From what we know, it appeared without warning.
-There was barely even a single detectable gravity wave or heat source until it appeared.”
+From what we know, it appeared with a barely detectable gravity wave and heat source.”

 The floor of the room flashed reddish brown, with the curve of the moon.
 Mendin observed a diamond-shaped object appear along the moon’s terminus.
 It stood out from the Terran satellites and manned communication relays due to its size.